top of page

 While boundaries aren’t in and of themselves bad, they do have a bad reputation.
 When someone says, “I’m setting a boundary with you,” you might feel rejected.
 While their delivery of the message might be questionable, the boundary itself is anything but.

 At the core, setting a boundary is about prioritizing your needs and wants to protect your mental and emotional health.
-Unfortunately, putting your needs before the needs of others simply isn’t looked upon favorably.
+Unfortunately, putting your needs before the needs of others simply isn’t usually looked upon favorably.

 While your instincts may tell you this prioritization is selfish, myopic, and a way to push away the people around you.
 I would argue, however, that boundaries do the exact opposite.